bobbyshaw/tomrobertshaw.net/_posts/2014-04-19-responsive-ecommerce-analysis.md

 ## Conclusions

 It is clear to see that responsive design for eCommerce has seen enormous growth over the last 2 years.
-I can only see this trend to continue as more brands go through a redesign and rebuild cycle.
+I can only see this trend continuing as more brands go through a redesign and rebuild cycle.

-The next step for those already taking advantage of responsive design is making optimisations using the RESS technique.
-From a code maintenance point of view it makes sense to have a single codebase which is where the advantage of responsive comes over having a separate mobile site.
-However, that is not to say that a careful use of user-agent detection can allow for some optimisations, e.g. performance or usability.
+The next step for those already taking advantage of responsive design is making optimisations on the device level.
+This could be through device experiences or perhaps with the [server side components](http://www.lukew.com/ff/entry.asp?1392) technique.
+With careful use of user-agent detection, these can enable optimisations further to responsive design alone, e.g. performance or usability.